Barcelona News: Anssumane Fati youngest player to make his debut for the club since 1941 | Goal.com

 He was not expected to make an impression so soon, but something of an injury crisis among first-team forwards at Camp Nou fast-tracked his involvement.

-None of Lionel Messi, Luis Suarez or Ousmane Dembele were available, Messi resting after his Copa America exertions and the others through injury and with Malcom and Philippe Coutinho having been moved on this summer there was a thin look to the squad ahead of their second game in the Primera Division this season.
+None of Lionel Messi, Luis Suarez or Ousmane Dembele were available due to injury and with Malcom and Philippe Coutinho having been moved on this summer, there was a thin look to the squad ahead of their second game in the Primera Division this season.

 They started the game with Perez, Rafinha and Antoine Griezmann in attack, and the new-look front line had little trouble swatting aside the challenge of Betis.